cesarl0725/ev-adoption-washington-2025/README.md

 This project analyzes **electric and hybrid vehicle adoption trends in Washington State (2025)**

 The goal of the project is to answer these key **business questions**:
-- What are the top 10 counties with the most electric cars?
+- What are the top 10 counties with the most electric/hybrid cars?
 - What are the top 5 most popular car brands in the top 10 counties?
 - Are fully electric cars (BEVs) more common than plug-in hybrids (PHEVs)?
-- How has EV adoption changed by model year?
+- How has EV/Hybrid adoption changed by model year?
 - Which cars have the best electric range?
 - How does price relate to range?
 - Which electric utilities serve the most EVs?